AkashBabu/NearBy/README.md

 > pm2 save
 > pm2 startup

-Then follow the instructions on the screen
+**Then follow the instructions on the screen

+`Proxy Server Setup`
+> sudo mv /etc/nginx/nginx.conf /etc/nginx/nginx.conf.bkup
+> sudo cp ${WORKSPACE_ROOT}/nginx.conf /etc/nginx/
+> sudo nginx -t
+> sudo service nginx restart

+**If Required you can change the configurations in nginx.conf to serve on different port or setup https configurations

 <hr/>